kunal-511/BeatWave/README.md

 ### Kubernetes Deployment

-For Kubernetes deployment, please refer to the `custom-deployment-k8s` documentation and manifests.
+For Kubernetes deployment, please refer to the `custom-deployment-k8s` branch documentation and manifests.

 ---